liballeg/allegro5/README_android.txt

 which has been compiled to another shared library.
 The name of the library is taken from the AndroidManifest.xml file.
 After loading, the `main` function in the library is finally called.

+(The dynamic loader was finally fixed in Android 4.3 so that it loads transitive dependencies.
+If you don't care to support earlier versions you could just load the Allegro core library and have it load your application library and its linked dependencies automatically.)

 Poking around in the android/example directory may help.